HydroModPy/HydroModPy/docs/readthedocs/source/architecture/process/process-package-map.rst

 Scope
 -----

-This page is the code-oriented entry point for ``hydromodpy.process``.
+This page is the code-oriented entry point for ``hydromodpy.physics``.

 It is useful when you want to understand: